-- A. Intended site plant must meet all relevant land use regulations in effect at the time of filing. - B. Provide fees as required in Section 1.25018. - C. Provide requested waivers as required in Section 1.2803. - D. Provide a copy of the checklist provided at the beginning of these regulations in the separate application package.
+- A. Intended site plan must meet all relevant land use regulations in effect at the time of filing. - B. Provide fees as required in Section 1.25. - C. Provide requested waivers as required in Section 1.28. - D. Provide a signed copy of the Site Plan Review Application Checklist.
+A copy of the checklist and applications may be obtained from the Town's website or through the Land Use Office.

-- E. Provide a typed list of names and addresses anyone whose property physically abuts, or is directly across a street or river from, the subject property of all abutters obtained from the Town records, (to include applicant(s), and anyone whose professional seal or stamp appears on the plan, and the holders of conservation, preservation or agricultural restrictions as defined in RSA 477:45 anyone whose property physically abuts, or is directly across a street or river from, the subject property not more than five (5) days before the date of submittal of the application.
+- E. Provide a typed list of names and addresses anyone whose property physically abuts, or is directly across a street or river from, the subject property, applicant(s), anyone whose professional seal or stamp appears on the plan, and the holders of conservation, preservation or agricultural restrictions as defined in RSA 477:45 not more than five (5) days before the date of submittal of the application.
 The names and addresses of all abutters shall be obtained from the Town records. - F. Provide a digital copy of the complete application package including all plans and supporting legal documentation. - G. Provide a minimum of four (4) full size and ten (10) 11" x 17" sets of plans; at least two (2) of the full-size plans will be colored, to the Fremont Planning Board.
 All copies must have a plat revision system properly noted.
 All subsequent submissions must reflect proper plat revision.
 All plans are required to be drawn by a Licensed Land Surveyor licensed in New Hampshire, and in some cases as determined by the Board, stamped by a NH Licensed Professional Engineer. - 1.
 The size and location of all public and private utilities including water lines, sewage facilities, gas lines, power lines, telephone lines, fire alarms connections, underground utilities, but not limited to other utilities. - 2.
 The location, size and design of proposed signs and other advertising or instructional devices. - 3.
 The location, type and design of outdoor lighting. - 4.
 Construction details including but not limited to pavement, walks, steps, curbing, drainage and structures, fire hydrants, signs and lighting, erosion, and sedimentation control techniques. - H. Provide copies of all required State, Federal, and Town approvals, including, but not limited to: Dredge and Fill, State highway access, Wetlands Board approval. - I. Provide topography maps indicating buildings, water courses, ponds, streams, standing water, exposed rock ledges, and other significant topography references to include natural and manmade features. - 1.
 Contours shall be depicted at two (2) foot levels, referenced to sea level, reflective of U.S. Geodetic Survey markers. - 2.
 Clear delineation of wetlands areas must be provided on all topography maps. - 3.
 Clear delineation of all watershed protection districts must be provided on all topography maps and any septic design plans. - 4.
 Include lot line setbacks as well as wetland setbacks. - J. Provide location and results of each test pit and percolation results shall be submitted to the Planning Board.
 Information summary with respect to soil conditions capable of supporting on-site water and waste disposal for each lot will be supplied.
 Test reference markers shall be put in place and maintained during the review process.